opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ## Staking

-With dynamic TAO, staking would work like this.
+With dynamic TAO, staking works as follows.
 See the below diagram.

 <center>
 <ThemedImage